Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The $75.00 reimbursement amount was determined by City Council.
 Without Council action to increase the dollar amount, there is nothing staff can do for any adjustments.

 Please visit our Utilities page for helpful information on who to contact for activating your electric, gas, or cable utilities.
-For water, sewer and refuse pick up, please submit the online form to being your services.
+For water, sewer and refuse pick-up, please submit the online form to begin your services.
 Contact City Hall at 630-553-8522 with any questions or concerns in regard to your services.